iucau/iuca-infosec/Project_Report_Format.md

 * How can one protect the system against this particular malware (describe multiple approaches)?

 * What general conclusions can we make after studying the malware?

+Outline the functionality of the malware and the basic steps the tool was doing to abuse the system.